Course navigation

 Dynamic Context in Skills

 Skills are static SKILL.md files — but they can pull live data at invocation time.
-Add a ## Context block and Claude Code will evaluate shell commands and inject the results before Claude even reads your instructions.
+Add a ## Context block and Claude Code evaluates shell commands and injects the results before Claude reads your instructions.

 What is dynamic context?